gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-- Should be possible to implement this by setting the Gradle user home dir to some temporary directory, and defining some system properties.
+- Allow “working space” for runner to be specified, defaulting to `«java.io.tmpdir»/gradle-test-kit-«user name»`
+    - Use for default gradle user home dir
+    - Use for daemon base dir
 - Reuse the temporary directory within the test JVM process, so that daemons are reused for multiple tests.
 - Kill off the daemons when the JVM exits (See `DefaultGradleConnector#close()`).
 If required, split out another internal method to stop the daemons.